 Every MSOT student must successfully complete two Level II fieldwork (12 weeks) experiences totaling 6 months to fulfill the requirements for graduation from the Washington University Program in Occupational Therapy.
 Fieldwork Level II experiences are credited courses (6 credit hours each).

 Every OTD student must successfully complete two Level II fieldwork experiences and one the doctoral experiential component (16 weeks) experience to fulfill the requirements for graduation from the Washington University Program in Occupational Therapy.
 Level II and the doctoral experiential component are credited courses (6 credit hours each).

 Fieldwork is an integral part of the educational experience.
-It is during this time that the student gains the opportunity to “operationalize” their knowledge and be mentored in the process.
-Fieldwork is also the first time the student has responsibility for their own clients in which they demonstrate behaviors and ethical decision-making and use the evidence available of person, environment and occupational factors that help clients achieve their own goals.
-It is our objective for the student to engage in and demonstrate the capacity to practice in ways that support their clients in achieving quality of life through occupation.
+During this time students gain the opportunity to apply their knowledge and be mentored in the process.
+It is also the first time students assume responsibility for clients and demonstrate behaviors and ethical decision-making using the evidence available of person, environment, and occupational factors that help clients achieve their own goals.
+It is our objective that students engage in and demonstrate the capacity to practice in a way that supports their clients in achieving quality of life through occupation.

 Fieldwork Level II

 Doctoral Experiential Component

 Ranked as the Number One OT Program in the Nation

 We welcome inquiries from prospective students, potential collaborators, community partners, alumni and others who want to connect with us.
 Please complete the form below to begin the conversation.